Superrehtard/old_diaspora_wiki/Federation-Message-Semantics.md

 </XML>
 ```

-(where alice@alice.diaspora.example.com is Alice's [[Webfinger address|Diaspora's federation protocol#Discovery]]) and bob@bob.diaspora.example.com is Bob's.
+(where alice@alice.diaspora.example.com is Alice's [[Webfinger address|Federation Protocol Overview#Discovery]]) and bob@bob.diaspora.example.com is Bob's.

-Alice will then wrap this up as a salmon slap and send it to Bob according to the methods described in [[Diaspora's federation protocol]].
+Alice will then wrap this up as a salmon slap and send it to Bob according to the methods described in [[Diaspora's federation protocol|Federation Protocol Overview]].

 ## Unsharing notification